|

 •pysmile.so on Linux and macOS

-You can manually download PySMILE binaries from BayesFusion's software download website, or use pip (Python package manager) to automate the download.
-BayesFusion's software download website contains PySMILE binaries compatible with the single recent stable Python version, but our pip repository hosts builds for multiple Python releases.
+You can manually download PySMILE binaries from BayesFusion’s software download website or use pip, the Python package manager, to automate the download.
+The software download website provides binaries compatible with the most recent stable Python version, while the pip repository hosts builds for multiple Python releases.

 To download using pip: